 - Don’t leave oven or stove unattended when cooking.

-The deaf and hard-of-hearing should also keep TTY/TDD within arm’s reach of their bed along with their hearing aids.18 They should make sure their fire department knows of their special needs and should reach out to the fire department for help in getting prepared.
-19
+The deaf and hard-of-hearing should also keep TTY/TDD within arm’s reach of their bed along with their hearing aids.
+They should make sure their fire department knows of their special needs and should reach out to the fire department for help in getting prepared.

 The most important steps a deaf or hard-of-hearing person can take following a fire is to go through all preparedness safety precautions.
-Install new flashing smoke alarms with vibrating pads for the new home or if they don't havet to move, they should replace any alarms that might have been damaged in the fire.
+Install new flashing smoke alarms with vibrating pads for the new home or if they don't have to move after a fire, replace any alarms that might have been damaged during that fire.

 Parents of children who are deaf or hard-of-hearing should make sure that flashing/vibrating smoke alarms are installed in the home.
 Test these alarms regularly.
 Make sure your child will wake up if these alarms go off while they’re sleeping.